Closing Date: March 21, 2021

 3. QUALIFICATIONS AND EXPERIENCE

-Candidates should possess a Master’s Degree in one of the following: International Relations, Public Administration, Management, Languages or related area, plus eight (8) years of relevant and equivalent level experience working in one of the following institutions:
+Candidates should possess a Master’s Degree in Public Administration, Economics, Development Studies, International Relations or a related discipline, plus eight (8) years’ relevant experience which includes:

 4. DUTIES AND RESPONSIBILITIES